ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   `alignment` - a string value matching `"left"`, `"right"`, or `undefined` (the default, meaning `"automatic"`) which controls whether values and column headers are left or right aligned within the column.
 If set to `undefined` Nimble will choose left or right based on the value of `format`.
 Clients should select `right` if it is known that the decimal separators of all values in the column will align in the given the `format`.
 -   `format` - a string which controls how the number is formatted for display.
 It can take one of the following values:
     -   `undefined` - use a default formatter that will display integers with no trailing zeros, limits to 6 digits, and exponential notation is used for numbers that are large (\`>= 1e6\`) or small (\`< 1e-3\`) in magnitude.
 Will be displayed left-aligned by default (since numbers will display an inconsistent number of fractional digits).
+    -   `'round-to-integer'` - format all values as integers, rounding to nearest if the value isn't an integer and never displaying exponential notation.
+Will be displayed right-aligned by default.
     -   `'decimal'` - format all values as decimal values (e.g. 123.45), always displaying `decimal-digits` digits after the separator and never displaying exponential notation.
-Using a format of `decimal` with `decimal-digits` set to `0` will display values rounded to the nearest integer.
 Will be displayed right-aligned by default.
     -   This could be extended to other pre-configured formats in future.
-Their configuration attributes would similarly be prefixed with the name of the format mode.
+Their configuration attributes would be prefixed with the name of the format mode.
     -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
-For all modes besides `custom` Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887).
+Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887).
 The exception is that we will set `useGrouping: true` to achieve `1,000` rather than `1000` because this styles the values in a way that is more human readable.
 -   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
 Defaults to 2.
 -   `unit` - an optional string that specifies the units to apply to the value when it is displayed.
 The value must be [one of the units sanctioned for use in ECMAScript](https://tc39.es/ecma402/#table-sanctioned-single-unit-identifiers).
 When a unit is specified, the `style` of the `Intl.NumberFormat` formatter will be set to `unit`.
 -   `unitDisplay` - an optional display format for the specified `unit` on the column.
-This corresponds to `unitDisplay` on []`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat).
+This corresponds to `unitDisplay` on [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat).
 Possible values are `"long"`, `"short"`, and `"narrow"`, with the default being `"short"`.

 This column will display a blank cell when `typeof` the value is not `"number"` (i.e. if the value is `null`, `undefined`, not present, or has a different runtime data type).
 Note that IEE 754 numbers like Infinity, NaN, and -0 are type `"number"` so will be displayed how each formatter converts them.
 This will preserve values like `"∞"` and `"NaN"`.